 Qatar has a small, IT savvy population so utilizing AI-derived automation to augment human capability that utilizes both, the capacity and capability of the country's workforce is possible in a short span.

 Vision 2030 aims to bring around the required changes across the economy.
 Almost 70% of 96 strategic goals under this vision are related to data and AI.
 There is a general excitement and euphoria about the country’s ambitions and the direction regarding AI implementations in public sectors.
 The impact of AI can be seen across various regions and different industries throughout the Middle East.

 If incorporated wisely, AI has huge potential to increase productivity and overall GDP globally.
-Moving forward, Middle East is going to be one of the leading regions on the map of AI and big data market, thanks to soaring government investments in new technologies.
+Moving forward, the Middle East is going to be one of the leading regions on the map of the AI and big data market, thanks to soaring government investments in new technologies.
 AI plays a vital role in the future of the country’s automation sector.
-According to a report, Middle East is considered the top digital riser among G20 countries.
+According to a report, the Middle East is considered the top digital riser among G20 countries.

-Increased investment of the Middle East in smart cities has resulted in a large increase in the adoption of AI technologies, as well as 5G and software, such as predictive analytics.
-The Crown Prince Mohammed bin Salman revealed plans in 2021 to develop “The Line”, a 105-mile-long belt of hyper-connected towns in the kingdom's northeast that will have no automobiles, streets, or carbon emissions but will have smart infrastructure worth up to $200 billion.
+Increased investment in the Middle East in smart cities has resulted in a large increase in the adoption of AI technologies, as well as 5G and software, such as predictive analytics.
+Crown Prince Mohammed bin Salman revealed plans in 2021 to develop “The Line”, a 105-mile-long belt of hyper-connected towns in the kingdom's northeast that will have no automobiles, streets, or carbon emissions but will have smart infrastructure worth up to $200 billion.

 Furthermore, the government is presently implementing significant educational changes to ensure students gain the digital skills necessary for future careers in AI and other technologies like blockchain and the Internet of Things (IoT).
 The government and the Ministry of Education are collaborating to guarantee that school and university curricula meet future needs in AI, data science, and data security.